Simple Models and Biased Forecasts: Proofs

 In part (b), set $v=p_n$, which implies $v'y_t=y_{t}^{(n)}$ and $w=\Gamma_0^{\frac{1}{2}}p_n=u_n$.
 Thus,

-where I am using the fact that $\{u_i\}_{i=1}^n$ is an orthonormal basis and the assumption that $d<n$.
+for any pseudo-true model $\theta$, where I am using the fact that $\{u_i\}_{i=1}^n$ is an orthonormal basis and the assumption that $d<n$.
 Hence, the agent underestimates the magnitude of $y_{t}^{(n)}$'s autocorrelation at all lags, regardless of the true autocorrelation of $y_{t}^{(n)}$.